 The End is Near Inc.

-Chris Martenson thinks you should turn your house into a bunker, raise some chickens, and stockpile gold in case the economy really implodes.
-He quit corporate Americas to life such a life, and now thousands of internet followers are buying the message.
+Chris Martenson thinks you should turn your house into a bunker, raise some chickens, and stockpile gold in case the economy really implodes. he quit corporate america to live this life, and now thousands of internet followers are buying the message—literally.

 Editor’s Note: Our profile of Chris Martenson from the July issue has generated an unprecedented number of responses.
 And while we normally take a hands-off approach to reader comments here at Boston, we’ve noticed a few misconceptions amid the feedback that we feel compelled to address, especially as it pertains to the story’s author, Pagan Kennedy.
 Contrary to what some commenters seem to believe, Kennedy was not responsible for the article’s headlines or the photo illustration that opened the story.
 Such elements of the story are determined by a team of editors and designers after a writer has completed his or her work.
 That said, we always welcome feedback, and we encourage readers to share their thoughts on this or any other story we publish.